notanthony/ShopifyProdEngChallengeF22/README.md

 For this project you will need ruby 3.1.2 and Rails 7.0.3

-Navigate to the directory this project is in cmd
+Navigate to the directory this project is in the terminal

 cd /project/dir

 type

 rails s